Create a Solana Liquidity Pool on Raydium

 Yes.
 The ratio between your token amount and the quote amount sets the implied starting price.
 For CLMM you can also set an initial price.
 Review the ratio before signing.

-Why is slippage high after pool creation?
+Why can slippage be high after pool creation?

 Can I add more liquidity later?

 Yes.
-After the pool exists you can deposit more using the add liquidity tool, signing the transaction from your wallet.
+After the pool exists you can deposit more using the Add Liquidity tool, signing the transaction from your wallet.

 Can I remove liquidity later?